Athletics: Men's Basketball

 McClary inherited a senior-laden team and led it to a CC playoff berth and the program's first postseason road win in nine years in 2009-10.
 With a younger team in 2010-11, the Mules finished 13-12 in a campaign highlighted by individual school records for points and blocked shots in a season and the program's first first-team Academic All-American in 30 years.

 In 2011-12, Muhlenberg finished 18-9 for its most wins in 10 years, came within one win of an NCAA Tournament bid and won two regular-season tournament championships.
 The team's players included a finalist for the Jostens Trophy (the Division III player of the year) and the Mid-Atlantic Region rookie of the year.
+The 2012-13 team finished 17-10, set a school record with 12 CC wins and returned to the CC playoffs, falling to the top seed by two points in the semifinals.

 A 1994 graduate of Muhlenberg, McClary spent seven years as an assistant coach with the Mules: three years as a student assistant and four years as the top assistant, helping lead the Mules to Centennial Conference championships in 1995 and 1998.